hyperledger/identus-edge-agent-sdk-swift/AtalaPrismSDK/Mercury/Sources/Mercury.docc/MercuryTutorials.md

 # Mercury SDK API Tutorial

-The Mercury protocol defines a set of functions for packing and sending messages.
+The Mercury library defines a set of functions for packing and sending messages.
 Here's a brief explanation of each function:

 - `packMessage`: This function asynchronously packs a given message object into a string representation.
 It may throw an error if the message object is invalid.